vaccine is the only vaccine registered in Australia for the control of Ovine Johne's Disease (OJD) in sheep. Gudair®

 It is important to read the product insert prior to use of Gudair®

 Accidental self-injection with this vaccine can cause severe and persistent reaction in some people.
-You should read our
+Before vaccinating please have a look at the following:

 vaccine.
 This type of vaccinator reduces the risk of needle-stick injuries (see below).